And I Was In Thailand! (Part I)

 Lumpini Park

 This is probably Bangkok's take on Central Park at NYC!
 Maybe!
-But this undoubtedly offers the most peace in the busy Bangkok.
-This features lawns, playgrounds, an artificial lake, a jogging track around the lake and a great landscape view of the skyscrappers around the park.
+But this place undoubtedly offers the most peace in the busy Bangkok.
+It features lawns, jogging tracks, an artificial lake, and a stunning skyline view.

 Picture Credits : captainkimo.com